YoRyan/mailrise/README.rst

     pushover@mailrise.xyz

-It is also possible to specify one of the four Apprise `notification types <https://github.com/caronc/apprise/wiki/Development_API#message-types-and-themes>`_, which, if the service you selected supports it, will change the color of the icon of the resulting notification::
+By appending ``.<type>`` to the username component of the address, it is also possible to specify one of the four Apprise `notification types <https://github.com/caronc/apprise/wiki/Development_API#message-types-and-themes>`_, which, if the service you selected supports it, will change the color of the icon of the resulting notification::